alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 - Append new data and img.

-- Style with advance CSS.
+- Style with advance CSS and Design logo, background img and button.

 - create a subscription form and pop up window for  user's name and email.